kozakvoj/url-expander/README.md

 - Goo.gl - using API
 - Bit.ly - using API
 - Seomafia.net - using API
+- Is.gd - using API
-- is.gd - using API
+- Tiny.cc - using API
 - Tinyurl.com - using scrapping from tinyurl.com preview page

 These shorteners are recognized: